-Social Security for Widows
+Social Security Disability for Widows

-Survivors, such as widows, are eligible to receive substantial financial assistance through monthly benefits.
-However, the widow’s deceased spouse must have earned a sufficient number of work credits under Social Security.
+- Fortunately, the Social Security Administration (SSA) can help.
+Survivors, such as widows, may be eligible to receive substantial financial assistance through monthly benefits.
+However, the widow’s deceased spouse must have earned a sufficient number of work credits through Social Security.

 Social Security Widow Benefits

-When the deceased spouse was working, that spouse must have accrued a certain number of work credits.
+- When the deceased spouse was working, that spouse must have accrued a certain number of work credits.
 Workers can receive up to four credits annually.
 No worker is required to exceed 40 credits, or 10 years of work, for benefit eligibility.

-Assuming the widow’s deceased spouse earned enough under Social Security, certain benefits are available.
+Assuming the widow’s deceased spouse earned enough under Social Security, certain benefits are available

-• Receive full survivor benefits at full retirement age or reduced benefits at age 60
+- A widow can receive full survivor benefits at full retirement age or reduced benefits at age 60

 - Switch to retirement benefits at age 62, provided the widow qualifies for such benefits on her own record

 - Receive benefits as early as age 50, if the widow is disabled and that disability began before or within seven years of the spouse’s death

 Note: Both the deceased worker’s children and widow can receive benefits, even if the worker didn’t accrue enough work credits.
 If the surviving spouse is caring for the children of the deceased, she may receive benefits.
 The worker must have accrued 6 work credits (one and a half years) in the three years just prior to death.
 Widows should contact the SSA for details.